-Judge surpassed the great Joe DiMaggio for most home runs by a Yankees rookie with his 30th home run of the 2017 season on July 7.
-DiMaggio hit 29 home runs in 138 games in 1936, while Judge needed 84 games this season to break the record.
-“It’s quite an honor,” Judge said.
-“It has been a fun first half (of the season) so far.”
+Judge surpassed the great Joe DiMaggio for most home runs by a Yankees rookie with his 30th home run of the 2017 season on July 7 of that year.
+DiMaggio hit 29 home runs in 138 games in 1936, while Judge needed just 84 games to break the record.
+“It’s quite an honor,” Judge said at the time.
+He finished the season with 52 dingers, the most ever by an MLB rookie.

 He was adopted